-Rates by student characteristic and program participation.
-Table 9 on page 41 and Table 10 on page 44 present dropout information for students in Grades 7-8 by special program participation (bilingual/English as a second language, career and technical education, gifted/talented, special education, Title I), and other student characteristics (at-risk, immigrant, limited English proficiency, migrant, overage).
+Rates by program participation and student characteristic.
+Tables 9 and 10 on page 44 present dropout information for students in Grades 7-8 by special program participation (bilingual/English as a second language, gifted/talented, special education, Title I) and other student characteristics (at-risk, immigrant, limited English proficiency, migrant, overage).
+Table E-1 in Appendix E lists the data sources used in calculating annual dropout rates by instructional program and student characteristic.